gigachad80/URLStripper/README.md

 ### 🤔 Why This Name?
 Initially, I randomly named it `oiiai.rb` based on a spinning cat meme (don't ask why!), but later realized it needed a more descriptive name.
 URLStripper perfectly describes what it does - it strips URL protocols cleanly and efficiently.

-### ⌚ Total Time Taken to Develop & Test
+### ⌚ Total Spent in Development , Testing & README
-45 minutes for initial development and testing
+Approx 30 min

 ### 🎯 Perfect For Bug Bounty Tools